canonical/checkbox/docs/tutorial/using-checkbox/test-report.rst

 Once you finish your first test run, you may want to review the test reports.
 Checkbox generates test reports in different formats that can be used to easily share the results of a test session.
-By default, a :ref:`text summary< text-summary>` and :ref:`submission files<submission-files>` are created.
+By default, a :ref:`text summary<text-summary>` and :ref:`submission files<submission-files>` are created.
 This section will provide you with information on where to locate the report files and their respective contents.

 .. note::

     You can tailor desired reports in your launcher file, or define your own exporter to customize the reports.
-See :doc:`launcher<../../reference/ launcher>` and :doc:`exporter<../../reference/units/exporter>` for more
+See :doc:`launcher<../../reference/launcher>` and :doc:`exporter<../../reference/units/exporter>` for more details.
-    details.

 .. _text-summary: